Kuelap, Peru

 Getting There

-Chachapoyas is itself 12 hours by bus from Chiclayo on the coast, or accessible by small plane.
-The airport serves domestic routes from Lima and Chiclayo; the flight is about 2 hours.
+Chachapoyas is 12 hours by bus from Chiclayo on the coast, or accessible by domestic flight from Lima (about 2 hours).

 The Chachapoyas Region

-The area contains other significant archaeological sites.
-Karajía is a cliff-site about 40km from Chachapoyas with sarcophagi placed in niches high on a limestone overhang; the figures have elongated heads and are visible from the valley floor 200 metres below.
-Revash is a similar site of painted sarcophagi in cliff niches, reached by a 30-minute trail.
-Gocta waterfall, about 45km from Chachapoyas, drops 771 metres in two stages and was largely unknown outside the region until 2005.
+The area around Kuelap contains other significant sites.
+Karajía is a cliff site about 40km from Chachapoyas with sarcophagi placed in niches high on a limestone overhang, the elongated figures visible from the valley floor 200 metres below.
+Revash has painted sarcophagi in similar cliff niches reached by a 30-minute trail.
+Gocta waterfall, about 45km from Chachapoyas, drops 771 metres in two stages and was largely unknown outside the region until a German explorer documented it in 2005 – a fact that says something interesting about how much of northern Peru remains outside standard travel circuits.

-The town of Chachapoyas has several good restaurants along the central plaza, basic to mid-range hotels, and several tour agencies running day and multi-day circuits of the regional sites.
-Food prices are low by Peruvian standards; accommodation ranges from around 50-150 soles per night for a double room.
+Chachapoyas has good restaurants along the central plaza, basic to mid-range hotels, and several tour agencies running day and multi-day circuits of the regional sites.
+Accommodation runs around 50 to 150 Peruvian soles per night.